FRANKFORT–State senators moved today to crack down on able-bodied drivers who use parking placards intended for those with disabilities.

 “This bill addresses the abuse and fraud that has happened over the years,” said Sen. Ernie Harris, R-Prospect, who sponsored the bill.
 “Last year, the state issued just over 283,000 placards.”

 In a Senate Transportation Committee meeting chaired by Harris earlier this week, a disabled person testified about difficulty in trying to find accessible spaces.
 He recounted how his van was vandalized when he had to double park in order to have enough space to extend his wheelchair ramp at a Kentucky mall during the busy Christmas holiday.

 Harris said SB 61 would allow the issuance of one placard per person that could be transferable between vehicles.
 The bill also would take the responsibility of determining if someone legitimately needs a placard out of county clerk hands by requiring a doctor’s note.

 Permanent blue-colored placards would cost $10 while temporary red-colored placards would be half that amount, Harris said.
 The placards would be valid for six years instead of the current two years.

-SB 61 also calls for transportation cabinet officials to monitor state-issued death certificates to ensure able-bodies drivers do not use placards issued to the dead.
+SB 61 also calls for transportation cabinet officials to monitor state-issued death certificates to ensure able-bodied drivers do not use placards issued to the dead.

-Sen. Julian M. Carroll, D-Frankfort, said he really gets irked when he sees drivers with the placards who spring out of their cars like spring chickens at his local convenience store.
+Sen. Julian M. Carroll, D-Frankfort, said he really gets irked when he sees drivers with the placards who leap out of their cars like spring chickens at his local convenience store.

 “It’s time to tighten the law up some,” Carroll said.
 “This bill does it and I ask you to vote for it.”